Laura9505/Markdown-Blog-Editor/README.md

 # Markdown-Blog-Editor

 This project is to build an online Web site that allows users to post blog entries written in markdown.

-The website is implemented in both “traditional” stack based on MySQL and Apache Tomcat, and a “modern” stack based on MongoDB, Node.js, Express, and Angular (a.k.a.
+The website is implemented in two ways:
+1. “traditional” stack and based on MySQL and Apache Tomcat;
+2. “modern” stack based on MongoDB, Node.js, Express, and Angular (a.k.a.
 MEAN stack).

 Software tools/languages used:
 - Docker